DustinMilotte/Game105-Class4/README.md

-# Game105
+# Game105-Class4
-Class 4
+## This is how we left our project at the end of class 4
-You will need to install the Unity Standard assets# Game105-Class4
+**You will need to install the Unity Standard assets**